 - Start-to-Finish Dental Implant Care In-House

 - Nitrous Oxide Offered to Safely Relieve Dental Anxiety

 - Meeting Chaska’s Dental Needs Since 1946

 Our dentists have experience catering to elderly patients and are well-versed in the unique challenges commonly associated with senior dental health, such as:

 Inability to Brush and Floss Properly

 Medications, cancer treatment, and certain diseases contribute to dry mouth.
 Many seniors attempt to curb dry mouth by sucking on hard candies, which greatly increases a person’s risk of gum disease and tooth decay.
 Our dentists can provide thorough exams to detect early warning signs and offer oral hygiene tips that will help restore moisture.
-In general, people with dry mouth should drink plenty of water, chew sugar-free gums and candies, and use a fluoride toothpaste and mouth rinse.
+In general, people with dry mouths should drink plenty of water, chew sugar-free gums and candies, and use fluoride toothpaste and mouth rinse.

 If you wear dentures, your dentist will check to make sure they fit properly, look for any irritation in the mouth, and examine the appliance for wear and tear.
 Aside from general discomfort, ill-fitting dentures can lead to more serious oral health concerns.
-Most dentures need to be relined or replaced every 7 to 10 years to ensure optimal function and comfort.
+Most dentures need to be relined or replaced every seven to 10 years to ensure optimal function and comfort.

 A Compassionate Approach